dongkyunk/DOLG-pytorch/README.md

-# Pytorch Implementation of Deep Local Feature (DeLF)
+# Pytorch Implementation of Deep Orthogonal Fusion of Local and Global Features (DOLG)

 This is the unofficial PyTorch Implementation of "DOLG: Single-Stage Image Retrieval with Deep Orthogonal Fusion of Local and Global Features"